Below are answers to some frequently asked questions. If you have any further questions or would like to know more, please contact the ALCA office.

 What are the benefits of becoming an ALCA member?

 When you become an ALCA member you will benefit from a supportive and enthusiastic atmosphere, from people who share a passion for the beef and dairy industries, from chefs to producers and hobby farmers!
 You will have access to our promotion groups and materials, youth activities and support from other members with years of experience with Lowline cattle.
+Joining ALCA and registering the animals you breed also helps ensure the continuity of this remarkable heritage beef breed.

 Do Lowlines produce restaurant-quality, tasty beef?

-Absolutely – Lowline cattle produce excellent-quality beef that tastes great.
+Absolutely – Lowline cattle produce excellent quality beef that tastes great.
 Lowline beef is tender and tasty, thanks to being naturally well-marbled with a wonderful texture.
 There are numerous testimonials from chefs about the quality of Lowline beef and why they choose to put it on their menu.

 I’ve heard the compact size of Lowlines can benefit my dairy herd – how?

 Australian Lowline cattle are compact, mature early and have low birth weights!
 This makes breeding smoother, more efficient and effective, with better outcomes.
-Using Lowlines to breed your dairy herd will place much less stress on your heifers while producing sought-after beefy calves that fetch decent prices at markets.
+Using Lowlines to breed your dairy herd will place much less stress on your heifers while producing sought after beefy calves that fetch decent prices at markets.
 Click here for Testimonials.

 How do I get NLIS tags for my cattle?